The sun has been around for some five billion years and is expected to shine for another five billion years to come.

 Stars begin as a cloud of mostly hydrogen with about 25% helium and heavier elements in smaller quantities.
 The sun, 107 K core, hydrogen fuses to form helium through a process known as the proton-proton chain (often shortened to the p-p chain).

-More on stellar fusion in the Nucleosynthesis section of this book.
+More on stellar fusion in another section of this book.

 The first fusion bomb used liquefied deuterium (heavy hydrogen).
 Current "h-bombs" are dry thermonuclear weapons.
 The fuel of choice is lithium deuteride (lithium-6 deuteride to be more precise).

-More on fusion bombs in the Nuclear Weapons section of this book.
+More on fusion bombs in another section of this book.

 tokamak — toroidal chamber and magnetic coil